Saucony Endorphin Speed 2 Review Analysis (2022)

 Overall, the reviewers were delighted with the shoe’s foot lockdown.
 They enjoyed the extra space that didn’t impede the snug fit of the Speed 2.

-Ah, and nice little bonus: the upper now comes with anti-slip laces to make the adjustment easier.
+Ah, and a nice little bonus: the upper now comes with anti-slip laces to make the adjustment easier.

 In terms of sizing, even though the forefoot is roomier, some runners report that the heel fit may feel a bit narrow while remaining true to size.
 Also, if you had sized up with the first version, you may need to pick your regular size this time.
 We recommend trying them in-store if you can.